 - Her many articles published in camping magazines also highlight her love of the natural world.

 - Lynette and her husband Peter are foundation members of the Friends of the Gold Coast Regional Botanic Garden (www.friendsgcrbg.org.au).
-Lynette is currently vice-president and Peter membership officer.
-He is also the leader of the Friends’ Special Interest Group Australian Plants Gold Coast and its representative on their management committee.
+Lynette has been vice-president and Peter membership officer.
+He is also the leader of the Friends’ Special Interest Group Australian Plants Gold Coast.

-- They are two of the directors of Myall Park Botanic Garden and she edits their newsletter (www.myallparkbotanicgarden.org.au).
+- They were two of the directors of Myall Park Botanic Garden and she edited their newsletter (www.myallparkbotanicgarden.org.au).

 - When not involved in voluntary activities, they are addicted to bird watching and to photographing native flowering plants – especially while camping.